 What to Look for When Buying a Used CAMaster

 CAMaster CNC routers are well-built American machines with quality components.
-With the manufacturer no longer in operation, careful inspection is especially important.
-Here is what to check.
+With the manufacturer no longer in operation, careful inspection is important.

-On all models, check spindle and drives.
+Check spindle and drives.
 On HSD spindle machines, test across the full RPM range and listen for bearing noise.
 On ATC models, cycle the tool changer through every position.
 On manual spindle models, verify the router runs true.
 Check rack-and-pinion or ball screw drives for backlash.
 Verify stepper or servo motor function.
-Run a test cut and measure dimensional accuracy.
+Run a test cut and measure accuracy.

 Inspect the frame, rails, and table.
 Check THK linear rails and bearings for smooth motion without play.
 On vacuum tables, verify each zone holds vacuum.
 Check the phenolic tabletop for flatness.
 On T-slot tables, verify slot integrity.
 Inspect pop-up locating pins if equipped.

-Verify the CNC controller and electronics.
+Verify the controller and electronics.
 CAMaster machines use Yaskawa SmartCore (Cobra Elite), WinCNC, or other PC-based controllers depending on model and year.
-Confirm the controller boots and responds properly.
+Confirm the controller boots and responds.
 Check all limit switches, home sensors, and emergency stops.
-Verify the software version and confirm you have access to any required license keys or activation codes.
+Verify software version and access to required license keys or activation codes.

 Stinger Series